vincentcasseau/vincentcasseau.github.io/how-tos-cfd-monitoring-post-processing.md

 "< cat log.hy2Foam | grep 'Solving for e,' | cut -d '=' -f 3 | cut -d ',' -f 1" every 100 w l ls 4 t 'e final'
 ```

-and this can be executed by typing in:
+and this can be executed by typing in

 ```c++
     gnuplot gnuplot/monitorResiduals
 ```